dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 There is no implicit conversion from characters or reals.
 A value of ORDINAL type may be used if it can be proved that the value is less than the length of the array dimension.
+Note that the 'index' in the error message is counted from 0.

 ## **Error: update requires a sequence, map, or multiset (got _type_)**